anoronha/Noronha-et-al-2017-G3/README.md

 CSV files with header 'DBTable_' are copies of SQLite db tables

-Pickle files are called by Python script, also inlcuded as csv files
+Pickle files (also inlcuded in csv form) are queried and caldualted based on db tables and called by Python script,